RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnFileFormats.md

 editlink: /sega/saturn/SegaSaturnFileFormats.md
 ---

-The sega saturn was the second released Sega console which used CD-ROM to distribute its games, one of the benefits of the CD-ROM format is many times more space than a cartridge.
-One of the downsides compred to cartridges however was the slower loading times as reading from a CD is much slower than reading from a ROM chip.
+The Sega Saturn was the second released Sega console which used CD-ROM to distribute its games, one of the benefits of the CD-ROM format is many times more space than a cartridge.
+One of the downsides compared to cartridges however was the slower loading times as reading from a CD is much slower than reading from a ROM chip.

 Unlike most cartridge based ROM chips CDs have a standard File System to read files from and so instead of everything being in a giant blob of binary and burned to a chip, the game could be split into multiple files.